a5hik/ng-sortable/README.md

 - Preventing/Allowing Drop Zone can be determined at run time.
 - Enable/Disable Drag at run time.
 - Drag Boundary can be defined.
+- Cloning (set clone = true on your SortOptions.
+Clones the dragged HTML element instead of moving it)

 #### Implementation Details: